afeld/bootstrap-toc/index.md

 > * Subsection A
 > * Subsection B

-## Customization

-The following options can be specified at the heading level via `data-toc-*` attributes.

 ### Displayed text

 By default, Bootstrap TOC will use the text from the heading element in the table of contents.
-If you want to customize what is displayed, add a `data-toc-text` attribute with the desired text.
+If you want to customize what is displayed, add a `data-toc-text` attribute to the heading with the desired text.
 For example:

 ```html
 <h2 data-toc-text="Short text">Longer text</h2>